Over the past few weeks we’ve been doing a bit of spring cleaning here at KEXINO Towers.

-But if the content was deemed to be rubbish when it was free, how can it now have value simply because you’ve had to pay to distribute it?
+But if a particular piece of content was deemed to be rubbish when it was free, how can it now have value simply just because you’ve had to pay to distribute it?

 From our side we’ve been reducing our Facebook updates gradually since the beginning of the year – and letting our audience know, along the way.
 Over the next few weeks we’re going to be phasing things out even more.
 We’re lucky in that our main lead-generation activities (email, social media, and SEO) continue to be successful for us.
 However I really feel for all of those businesses who are now stuck between a rock and a hard place.

-When Time Magazine recently contacted Facebook about the change in policy, a spokeswoman replied, “Like many mediums, if businesses want to make sure that people see their content, the best strategy is, and always has been, paid advertising.”
+When Time Magazine recently contacted Facebook about the change in policy, a spokeswoman replied, “Like many mediums (sic), if businesses want to make sure that people see their content, the best strategy is, and always has been, paid advertising.”

 The world’s biggest social network by number of users, advocating that businesses use paid advertising rather than social media to reach their audience?